Queer & Trans Artists of Color Leadership Residency

 You must be able to commit to actively engaging in mandatory resident and organization activities for the full 9-months, including monthly meetings, and participate in the quarterly evaluation.

-Applications for AIRspace 2020 will be available SOON.
+Applications for AIRspace 2021 will be available later this year.
 Please stay tuned!
-If you have any questions about the residency or application, please contact us via firstname.lastname@example.org.
+If you have any questions about the residency or application, please contact us via email@example.com.

 All dates in this timeline are MANDATORY and will be reviewed on the February Community Day.